appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

-Developers do have some constraints; they lack permissions to create applications in workspace, view audit logs, manage workflows, make apps public or export apps, and manage roles, groups, or users.
+Application Developers do have some constraints; they lack permissions to create applications in workspace, view audit logs, manage workflows, make apps public or export apps, and manage roles, groups, or users.

 ## App Viewer Role for Application

-The App Viewer - Application Role is specific to each workspace and provides view-only access to apps within that application.
+The App Viewer for Application Role is specific to each workspace and provides view-only access to apps within that application.

 ### Permissions